nvalline/portfolio/README.md

-# Nate Valline Portfolio V5
+# Nate Valline Portfolio V6

 <img src="./git_img/portfolio-screenshot.png" alt="Portfolio Screenshot" height="500px">

-> This portfolio is my fifth version.
+> This portfolio is my sixth version.
 For this version I have incorporated some of the latest technologies that I have learned.

 #### [View The Site](https://natevalline.dev) - The project is live.